collapsed-stacks/atheism/questions/1405/what-kinds-of-evidence-could-convince-you-to-believe-in-god-are-there-any.md

 - posted by: [Rob Schneider](https://stackexchange.com/users/-1/149-rob-schneider) on 2010-12-25
 - score: 1

-<p><strong>NONE vs. This is a flawed question</strong></p>
+**NONE vs. This is a flawed question**

-<p>First I started answering "none."
+First I started answering "none."
 Any event occurring outside of expected physical behaviors would cause me to say, "Wow, that was unexpected.
-I wonder what explains it?"</p>
+I wonder what explains it?"

-<p>This led me to a reformulation of the question:  What experience could I have that would ever cause me to make the untenable leap from "I don't know how X occurred" to "I don't know, therefore "God" ?  </p>
+This led me to a reformulation of the question:  What experience could I have that would ever cause me to make the untenable leap from "I don't know how X occurred" to "I don't know, therefore "God" ?

-<p><strong>Ultimately I conclude "This is a flawed question."</strong></p>
+**Ultimately I conclude "This is a flawed question."**

-<p>Asking for evidence that supports the God hypothesis implies that the hypothesis is anything more than a totally unsubstantiated fabrication... i.e. that it could be falsified or tested.
+Asking for evidence that supports the God hypothesis implies that the hypothesis is anything more than a totally unsubstantiated fabrication... i.e. that it could be falsified or tested.
 It can't be.
 It is an empty assertion of some "thing" existing; some thing that is beyond every concept one can imagine.
-Trying to come up with evidence to support that idea seems like time wasted.  </p>
+Trying to come up with evidence to support that idea seems like time wasted.

-<p>What changes can you, the theist make to your assertion of a "god" so that it is falsifiable, testable, meaningful and not equivocal?
-As the question stands now, it smacks of a used-car salesman:  "What's it gonna take for me to get you into a car today?"</p>
+What changes can you, the theist make to your assertion of a "god" so that it is falsifiable, testable, meaningful and not equivocal?
+As the question stands now, it smacks of a used-car salesman:  "What's it gonna take for me to get you into a car today?"